Tourism Facts

 Businesses in these industries—such as restaurants, recreation facilities, and transportation operators—serve tourists, excursionists, and local residents, which can make it difficult to tease apart how much revenue is generated from which type of customer.

 Tourism businesses can be found in almost every corner of the country, making tourism an incredibly important part of the Canadian economy.
-Around 10% of working Canadians have a job in a tourism industry.
+Around 10% of working Canadians have a job in a tourism sector.

 Businesses in tourism industries range from one-person, owner-operated companies through to multi-city, multi-site corporations.
 The vast majority of tourism businesses are small or micro-operations: in 2023, around 60% of businesses had no employees on payroll (that is to say, they were people who were self-employed, who had family members working for them, or relied on contractors)[4].
 Only around 20% of businesses had more than 10 employees.